diardomarendikrista/dayabase/README.md

     ```
 2. Connect to your new database and run the following SQL script to create the necessary tables:

+#### Database Setup

+Before starting the server, you need to set up the application's database.

+1. Create a new PostgreSQL database.
+For example, using `psql`:
+    ```sql
+    CREATE DATABASE dayabase_app;
+    ```
+2. Connect to your new database and run the following SQL script to create the necessary tables:

     ```sql
     -- Table for users and roles
     CREATE TABLE users (